Tarik Reza Toha

 3. Machine Learning

 Hello!
 I am Tarik Reza Toha, a second-year Ph.D. student in Computer Science at the University of North Carolina at Chapel Hill, advised by Prof. Shahriar Nirjon.
-My research focuses on developing intelligent sensing systems by integrating computer vision and machine learning techniques.
+My research focuses on developing intelligent RF sensing systems by integrating computer vision and machine learning techniques.

 Previously, I was a Lecturer in the Department of Textile Machinery Design and Maintenance at the Bangladesh University of Textiles.
 I earned both my Bachelor's and Master's degrees in Computer Science and Engineering from the Bangladesh University of Engineering and Technology, where I conducted my thesis work under the supervision of Prof. A. B. M. Alim Al Islam.